Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 - [env_vars](#env_vars)
 - [priority](#priority)

-The defined configuration values have completely the same syntax as the ones defined on a task or a job level and are applied to all the tasks and jobs in a pipeline.
+The defined configuration values have the same syntax as the ones defined on the task or a job level and are applied to all the tasks and jobs in a pipeline.

-In the case of `prologue` and `env_vars` the global values, ones from `global_job_config`, are exported first, and after them, the ones defined on a task level.
+In the case of `prologue` and `env_vars` the global values, i.e. values from `global_job_config`, are exported first, and those defined on a task level thereafter.
-This allows overriding global values for the specific task if there is a need for that.
+This allows for overriding of global values for the specific task, if the need arises.

-In the case of `epilogue`, the order of exporting is reversed, so, for example, one can firstly perform specific cleanup commands before the global ones.
+In the case of `epilogue`, the order of exporting is reversed, so, for example, one can first perform specific cleanup commands before global ones.

-The `secrets` are just merged since ordering plays no role there.
+The `secrets` are just merged since ordering plays no role here.

-In the case of the `priority`, the global values are added at the end of the list of the priorities and their conditions defined on a job level.
+In the case of the `priority`, the global values are added at the end of the list of priorities, and their conditions defined on the job level.
-This allows for job-specific priorities to be evaluated first, and only if none of them matches will the global ones be evaluated and used.
+This allows for job-specific priorities to be evaluated first, and only if none of them match will the global vlaues be evaluated and used.

-### An example of using global\_job\_config property
+### An example of using the global\_job\_config property

 ``` yaml
 version: "v1.0"